 Alrighty, let’s start with the good.
-I actually like a lot of the ingredients in Shakelogy:
+I actually love a lot of the ingredients in Shakelogy:

 However, like I said above, there are 5 major issues I have with Shakeology’s products:

-- Price.
-At $.10/gram, Shakeology is one of the most expensive protein powders on the market.
+Price.
+At $.10/gram, Shakeology is one of the more expensive protein powders on the market.
 It retails at $130 for 30 servings.

 Consumers may be surprised to learn that so-called “natural flavors” can actually contain synthetic chemicals such as the solvent propylene glycol or the preservative BHA.
 Flavor extracts derived from genetically engineered crops may also be labeled “natural,” because the FDA has not fully defined what that term means.

 Shakeology has four different flavors that are available in both whey and plant-based options: chocolate, vanilla, cafe latte, and strawberry.

 Let’s have a look at the nutrition facts and ingredients for each, starting with the vegan ones, which I recommend over the whey protein based shakes.

 Shakeology’s Chocolate flavor is rated 3.1 out of 5 stars by reviewers on Amazon.